datasciencecampus/pygrams/docs/tech-report.md

 The prediction results are as expected - emerging results are predicted to continue to grow, stationary aren't predicted to grow and declining are predicted to decline (or remain at zero usage).
 Interestingly the use of "logic circuit" is flagged as declining, but isn't obviously showing a dramatic decline such as shown by "programmable logic device"; however, both ARIMA and the LSTM predict decline.

-# Outputs
+## Outputs

-To assist the user with understanding the relationship between popular terms, various outputs are supported which are now described.
+All the outputs we have seen so far came from running different commands in pyGrams.
+The emerging and popular terminology is listed with scores in two different text files.
+Also all the timeseries data are saved as a .csv file available for the user to visualize or further process at will.
+The timeseries along with the requested predictions (if any), are also available in html format to display in browser, one for each outcome: emerging, stationary and declining terms.
+All these outputs can be found in the /outputs folder.
+Further to these outputs pygrams can generate wordclouds and term graphs invisual and textual format

+### Terms Graph
+When graph is requested by the user, a graph data-structure is created where neighbouring nodes are co-occuring terms in a document.
+Links between neighbouring nodes store the frequency at which the two-terms co-occur.
+This graph can be output as a visual force-directed graph or a summary text.
-## Force-Directed Graphs (FDG)
+### Force-Directed Graphs (FDG)
 Terms which co-occur in documents are revealed by this visualisation; terms are shown as nodes in a graph, with links between nodes if the related terms appear in the same document.
 The size of the node is proportional to the popularity score of the term, and the width of the link is proportional to the number of times a term co-occurs.
 An example visualisation of the USPTO dataset can be generated with ```python pygrams.py  -it USPTO-mdf-0.05 -o=graph```, an example output is shown below.

 ![img](img/fdg.png)

-## Graph summary
+### Graph summary
-The relationship between co-occurring terms is also output when an FDG is generated; it is of the form:
+The graph of co-occurring terms is also output on a text report when an FDG is generated; it is of the form:

-1. semiconductor device:3181.18  -> semiconductor substrate: 1.00, gate electrode: 0.56, semiconductor chip: 0.48, semiconductor layer: 0.46, insulating film: 0.36, dielectric layer: 0.34, conductive layer: 0.33, active region: 0.31, insulating layer: 0.29, gate structure: 0.27
+1. semiconductor device: 3181.18  -> semiconductor substrate: 1.00, gate electrode: 0.56, semiconductor chip: 0.48, semiconductor layer: 0.46, insulating film: 0.36, dielectric layer: 0.34, conductive layer: 0.33, active region: 0.31, insulating layer: 0.29, gate structure: 0.27
-2. electronic device:2974.36  -> circuit board: 0.14, main body : 0.12, electronic component: 0.10, electrically connect: 0.08, portable electronic device: 0.07, display unit: 0.06, electronic device base: 0.06, user interface: 0.06, external device: 0.05, power supply: 0.05
+2. electronic device: 2974.36  -> circuit board: 0.14, main body : 0.12, electronic component: 0.10, electrically connect: 0.08, portable electronic device: 0.07, display unit: 0.06, electronic device base: 0.06, user interface: 0.06, external device: 0.05, power supply: 0.05
-3. light source:2861.64  -> light guide plate: 0.33, light beam: 0.32, light emit: 0.23, light guide: 0.20, emit light: 0.17, light source unit: 0.13, optical element: 0.12, optical system: 0.12, lighting device: 0.11, liquid crystal display: 0.11
+3. light source: 2861.64  -> light guide plate: 0.33, light beam: 0.32, light emit: 0.23, light guide: 0.20, emit light: 0.17, light source unit: 0.13, optical element: 0.12, optical system: 0.12, lighting device: 0.11, liquid crystal display: 0.11
-4. semiconductor substrate:2602.68  -> semiconductor device: 0.59, gate electrode: 0.32, dielectric layer: 0.23, insulating film: 0.21, active region: 0.21, conductivity type: 0.19, semiconductor layer: 0.18, drain region: 0.15, insulating layer: 0.14, channel region: 0.14
+4. semiconductor substrate: 2602.68  -> semiconductor device: 0.59, gate electrode: 0.32, dielectric layer: 0.23, insulating film: 0.21, active region: 0.21, conductivity type: 0.19, semiconductor layer: 0.18, drain region: 0.15, insulating layer: 0.14, channel region: 0.14
 ...

-This is output as a text file for further processing, as it indicates a popular term followed by the top 10 co-occurring terms (weighted by term popularity).
+This is output can act as a summary and also as context.
+It is important to see how popular or emerging terminology is mostly used in the documents.

-## Word cloud
+### Word clouds
-Related to the FDG output, the popularity of a term can instead be mapped to the font size of the term and the top **n** terms displayed as a wordcloud.
+pyGrams can also generate the ever so popular wordclouds.
+As it stands at the moment we only do this for popular terminology, but can easily extend to emerging terms if there is demand for it.
 An example visualisation of the USPTO dataset can be generated with ```python pygrams.py  -it USPTO-mdf-0.05 -o=wordcloud```, an example output is shown below.

 ![img](img/wordcloud.png)

+## C-ChartoGram
+This is a map that displays where and when different technologies have been invented.
+Most terminology coming out of the patent documents is associated with a particular technology that was invented at some place at a particular time point.
+The [Patents C-Chartogram](https://pygrams-patloc.s3.eu-west-2.amazonaws.com/index.html) ( sort for ChronoChartoGram ) has been designed with the js cross-filter library, which allows for fast filtering between the time-place-technologies dimensions.
+For technical details on its technical design please [read-this-blog] (#c-chart-blog).

 ## Ongoing and Future work